btrask/stronglink/README.md

 In this scheme, the hash algorithm takes the role of the URI authority (instead of e.g. DNS).
 These URIs have to be resolved relative to a known location, which in EarthFS is usually a repository running locally.
 When displayed on a web site, hash links are normally resolved through the site itself (the same way a wiki resolves its own wiki-links).

-Hash links typically don't need to be displayed to the user, although the algorithm used might be relevant sometimes (for example, for audio fingerprint hashes).
+Hash links typically don't need to be displayed to the user since they are opaque pointers, although the algorithm used might be relevant sometimes (for example, for audio fingerprint hashes).
 Short hashes are useful for the case where a link must be entered manually.

 **Why doesn't it use URNs?**
 I believe URNs failed to catch on due to technical problems as much as social ones.
 At the time, Uniform Resource Identifiers were seen as split into Uniform Resource Locators and Uniform Resource Names.
 I believe that locators and names have effectively the same characteristics: they are both dynamically assigned by a central authority (a server or agency).
 I believe there is a third type of resource identifier, hashes, that are distinct: they are decentralized because they can be assigned by anyone who knows the algorithm, and they are static because the algorithm is fixed.